python-websockets/websockets/docs/topics/security.rst

 With the default settings, opening a connection uses 70 KiB of memory.

-Sending some highly compressed messages could use up to 128 MiB of memory with an amplification factor of 1000 between network traffic and memory use.
+Sending some highly compressed messages could use up to 128 MiB of memory with an amplification factor of 1000 between network traffic and memory usage.

-Configuring a server to :doc:`memory` will improve security in addition to improving performance.
+Configuring a server to :doc:`optimize memory usage <memory>` will improve security in addition to improving performance.

 Other limits
 ------------